Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Numerical experiments

-In Table \ref{tab2} we show number of matrix-vector products and the solution time required by the \texttt{sCMRH($m$)}, \texttt{sGMRES($m$)}, \texttt{sQMRIDR($s$)}$(s = 1,2)$ and \texttt{sSGMRES($m$)} methods to converge.
-Observe that all the methods solved the whole sequence of systems within the maximum number of iterations except \texttt{sQMRIDR($1$)} for Problem $\Pi_4$ and \texttt{sSGMRES($m$)} for Problem $\Pi_{\ell},~\ell = 3,4,6,7,8$.
-Regarding costs, the \texttt{sCMRH($m$)} method was always more effective than the \texttt{sGMRES($m$)} method in terms of elapsed CPU time, and indeed it was the fastest solver, although it often needed more \texttt{MVPs}.
-These results confirm the complexity analysis presented in Section~\ref{sec3.2}.
-The solution time of the \texttt{sQMRIDR($s$)} method was higher than the other methods mainly due to the cost of the inner products and vector updates.
-In particular, the \texttt{sQMRIDR($2$)} required less matrix-vector products but more CPU time to converge.
-In our experiments, the \texttt{sSGMRES($m$)} method was not a robust option compared to the other solvers.
+In Table \ref{tab2} we show number of matrix-vector products (abbreviated as \texttt{MVPs}) and elapsed CPU solution time in seconds (\texttt{CPU}) required by \texttt{sCMRH($m$)}, \texttt{sGMRES($m$)}, \texttt{sQMRIDR($s$)}$(s = 1,2)$ and \texttt{sSGMRES($m$)} to converge to prescribed accuracy.
+All methods converge within the maximum number of iterations, except \texttt{sQMRIDR($1$)} for Problem $\Pi_4$ and \texttt{sSGMRES($m$)} for Problem $\Pi_{\ell},~\ell = 3,4,6,7,8$.
+In our runs, \texttt{sCMRH($m$)} is the fastest solver although it often needs more \texttt{MVPs}, confirming the complexity analysis presented in Section~\ref{sec3.2}.
+The timing performance of \texttt{sQMRIDR($s$)} are penalized by the extra inner products and vector updates required at each iteration; note, however, that \texttt{sQMRIDR($2$)} generally requires less matrix-vector products to converge.
+On this set of problems, \texttt{sSGMRES($m$)} is less robust that the other solvers.

-To analyse the sensitivity of the convergence with respect to the shift parameters, the relative residual histories of the five shifted Krylov subspace methods on each separate linear system are plotted in Fig. \ref{fig1}.
-The vertical axis shows the $\log_{10}$ of relative residual norms, and the horizontal axis represents the number of matrix-vector products.
-The \texttt{sGMRES($m$)} method converged more rapidly on the additional systems than on the seed system, confirming the conclusions in~\cite{AFUG}.
-The convergence plot of the \texttt{sCMRH($m$)} method was very similar as expected from the convergence analysis presented in Section \ref{sec3.1}.
-Furthermore, we note that the \texttt{sGMRES($m$)} approximate solutions appear to be the most accurate among all the shifted iterative solvers, but only slightly more accurate than the \texttt{sCMRH($m$)} solutions.
-We conclude that \texttt{sCMRH($m$)} was a very competitive solver compared to other shifted Krylov subspace methods.
+The relative residual histories plotted in Fig.~\ref{fig1} for different shifts confirm the conclusion reported in~\cite{AFUG} that \texttt{sGMRES($m$)} converges more rapidly on the {\it add} systems than on the seed system, and that its convergence history is comparable to \texttt{sCMRH($m$)}.
+Overall, the \texttt{sCMRH($m$)} method is very competitive on this set of matrices.